calebt97/TaylorTextPad/README.md

 2.1: A few bug fixes, and transferred GUI constructor to various static methods to increase readability.

 2.2: A few more bug fixes, and comments for readability

+3.0: Added a console for output from the code written in the textpad.
+The console was built using JTextPane.
+The code output is appended to the console.
+More bug fixes.